adamaho/tallii-backend/README.md

     - On mac run: `tbd`
 3. Start the database container: `docker-compose up database`
 4. Build and run the application: `cargo run`

+### TODO
+- Add delete cascades to events
+- Clean up code in any spots that need it.
+Split up some of it into different files for different endpoints
+- Create a docker container for performing the migrations